-The Priority III study aims to identify research priorities about how to improve how we plan, do and share the results of rapid reviews in the context of healthcare.
+The Priority III study identified research priorities about how to improve how we plan, do and share the results of rapid reviews in the context of healthcare.

-The study employs a priority setting partnership (PSP) based on the methods of the James Lind Alliance (JLA).
+The study used a priority setting partnership (PSP) based on the methods of the James Lind Alliance (JLA).
 The JLA (UK) brings patients, carers and healthcare professionals together in Priority Setting Partnerships.
 These partnerships identify and prioritise unanswered questions about healthcare that the public, carers and professionals jointly agree are the most important.
-The aim of this is to help ensure that those who fund health research are aware of what future research will matter in everyday use.

 The PRioRiTy I and PRioRiTy II PSPs were focussed on uncertainties about how we do research and used a modified JLA approach.
-As Priority III project focuses on uncertainties of rapid reviews, we will also be using this modified approach.
+As Priority III project focuses on uncertainties of rapid reviews, we also use this modified approach.

-The Priority III study is being funded by Health Research Board (HRB) and the Health and Social Care division of the Public Health Agency (PHA) of Northern Ireland within Evidence Synthesis Ireland (ESI).
+The Priority III study has been funded by the Health Research Board (HRB, Ireland) and the Health and Social Care division of the Public Health Agency (PHA) of Northern Ireland within Evidence Synthesis Ireland (ESI).

 A rapid review is a type of evidence synthesis that brings together and summarises information from lots of different research studies to produce evidence for people such as the public, researchers, policy makers and funders in a systematic, resource-efficient manner.
 This is done by speeding up the ways we plan, do and/or share the results of conventional structured (systematic) reviews, by simplifying or omitting a variety of methods that should be clearly defined by the authors.